Serrano Pepper Spice Level: 10,000-23,000 SHU | Heat Comparison & Cooking Guide

 Basic Growing Requirements

-• Climate: Warm and sunny (at least 6–8 hours daily).
+• Climate: Warm and sunny (6–8 hours daily minimum).

-• Soil: Well-draining, slightly acidic to neutral pH (6.0–7.0).
+• Soil: Well-draining, pH 6.0–7.0 (slightly acidic to neutral).

 Harvesting Tips

-• Regular harvesting encourages more production.
+• Regular harvesting encourages continuous production throughout the season.

 Serrano pepper plant growing in a garden pot